syedbasitahmad/260756_miniproject/README.md

 4. easygui

 Python 3. or above is recommended for using this program.
-You need to install *send2trash* module first.
+You need to install *easygui* module first.
 You can do this by using the following command:

 > pip install easygui